velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 From the moment I first laid eyes on her, the girl seemed so… normal, so plain, so human.
 She's shown no preternatural feats of might, nor speed, nor reflex; strange though her color might be, it is no stranger than the dark grey skin and brilliant white hair of the Khmai, nor the Kaparttu with their radiant golden irises, nor the eerie slimness of the Void-dwelling Nikeri whose piracy and slavetaking terrorise the Rim.
 But this — this queer mutation is unlike anything I have ever seen in a human body.
 So minuscule, and yet so strange: where the helix of my own ears is blunt and round, hers tapers up to a soft, elegant point, almost like the tip of a leaf, and so utterly unlike any other of Haven's diverse and numerous races.
 So… alien.

 I am suddenly reminded of the docile, friendly hounds so many women of the City keep as pets.
 Reminded of the fierce, feral sabrewolf stock whence they descend.
-So similar in body but for the wolf's majestic coat, proof against the cold and snow; her long, piercing fangs, ready to tear into unwary _pien şai,_ — and her sharp, pointed ears, always alert for the sounds of prey.
+So similar in body but for the wolf's majestic coat, proof against the cold and snow; her long, piercing fangs, ready to tear into unwary _pien şai_ — and her sharp, pointed ears, always alert for the sounds of prey.

 What in Haven have I gotten myself into?

 Up close, Lishuen's wounds look dire, and it almost would seem a miracle that none have yet festered.
-I know better, however, for ’tis part of the interrogator's protocol to wet open wounds with alcohols and purifying agents, as a means to ensure that no prisoner is rescued from our care us by an untimely death — and to greatly magnify the pain already inflicted.
+I know better, however, for ’tis part of the interrogator's protocol to wet open wounds with alcohols and purifying agents, as a means to ensure that no prisoner is rescued from our care by an untimely death — and to greatly magnify the pain already inflicted.

 I gaze into her green eyes as they flutter open again for a moment.
 They're so… so gentle, so timid, so… frightened.
 Human or not, she is, in this moment, fragile and vulnerable, lost in a world with more predators than prey.
 The drive to protect her that wells up in my heart is one I have not felt in many a year, but its ferocity is all the more overpowering for its strangeness.